Writing Bazel rules: simple binary rule

 Starlark

 Starlark is Bazel's configuration and extension language.
-It's essentially Python without some of the advanced features: Starlark has no classes, exceptions, or generators, and the module system is different.
-Starlark avoids being Turing complete by forbidding recursion dynamically and only allowing loops over data structures with fixed size.
+It's essentially Python without some of the advanced features: Starlark has no classes, exceptions, or generators, and the module system is quite different.
+Starlark avoids being Turing complete by dynamically forbidding recursion and only allowing loops over data structures with fixed size.
 You can find a full list of differences in Bazel's documentation and in the language spec.
-These limitations prevent the build system from getting too complicated; most of the complexity should be pushed out into tools.
+These limitations prevent Starlark extensions from getting too complicated; most of the complexity should be pushed out into tools.

 To build things in Bazel, you need to write build files (named BUILD or BUILD.bazel).
 They look like this: